swiftlang/swift-evolution/proposals/NNNN-package-registry-publish.md

   1. Retrieve security settings from the user-level `registries.json`.
   1. Check if the package is allowed based on security settings.
   1. Validate the signature according to the signature format if package is signed.
   1. Some certificates allow SwiftPM to extract additional information that can drive additional security features.
-For packages signed with these certificates, SwiftPM will apply additional, package-level TOFU by extracting signing identity from the certificate and enforcing the same signing identity across all signed versions of a package.
+For packages signed with these certificates, SwiftPM will apply additional, publisher-level TOFU by extracting signing identity from the certificate and enforcing the same signing identity across all signed versions of a package.

 ### New `package-registry publish` subcommand